 For everything you need to set up your cloud infrastructure, SAP cloud has a solution.
 It has a comprehensive database of application and database services, centered around SAP HANA.

 SAP HANA offers everything you need to build top-notch data-intensive applications, and SAP uses its own resources to develop many of its products.
 This open-source approach is crucial for companies that wish to modify and extend the functionality of their applications.

-SAP Cloud Platform (formerly known as SAP HANA Cloud Platform) is a PaaS solution and one of the foundational products within SAP cloud computing.
+SAP Business Technology Platform (formerly known as SAP Cloud Platform) is a PaaS solution and one of the foundational products within SAP cloud computing.
 That said, it also includes Saas and Iaas options.

 It’s built around a comprehensive set of seven building blocks to cover the needs of all businesses, including platform services, business services, and data and storage services.
 It employs an integrated network called the Cloud Connector to facilitate the exchange of information.

 Users of the SAP Business Technology Platform can: